 March 8, 2011: MDEQ withdrew 2008 permit

-2014* required communities to adopt ordinance.
+2014 Permit application required communities to adopt ordinance.
+Townships may do so as a resolution.

 Field Verification of Outfall Locations

 The outfall map section of this plan is based on field investigation conducted in the previous permit cycle together with permittee records.
 Although a majority of the collection systems was surveyed in the first permit cycle not all outfalls have been field verified.
 The IDEP plan approved under the previous permit used a different approach to locate and field verify outfalls.
 The IDEP crews walked the waters of the state within Genesee County and located all outfalls whether they were MS4’s or private.
 With the 2008-2013 permit cycle, only MS4’s are being identified.
 The outfalls that are being identified and screened are all MS4s where they are going from permitee jurisdiction into the waters of the state and discharge points between two permitee MS4 jurisdictions.
 Note: Genesee County’s permit covers several agencies and nested jurisdictions.
 A single outfall identified under the County’s permit may contain multiple discharge points between agencies or nested jurisdictions covered under the same permit.
 An important part of this cycles IDEP work will be to continue to field verify the location of mapped outfalls.
 Additionally, ownership (municipal MS4 or private) will be determined for each outfall.
 Maps are being continually updated, but are available in a shapefile version (GIS).
 Electronic copies are available and were provided to the MDEQ upon request in 2010 and an updated version November 2011.
 Yearly outfall updates are prepared and submitted within the progress report.